-- (a) Charges may be on the basis of a combination of: - (i) actual usage (being a function of distance and gross mass (\$/gtkm) for a Pricing Zone); and - (ii) a take or pay component for the Access Rights contracted for under the Access Holder Agreement irrespective of whether the Access Holder uses all or any of the Access Rights. - (b) Notwithstanding a commitment by the Access Holder to pay the take or pay component of the Charge for Access Rights contracted for under the Access Holder Agreement, the Access Holder may be entitled to a rebate of the take or pay component of the Charges paid following the application of Pricing Zone-wide true-up tests and an annual individual reconciliation.
+- (a) Charges must be on the basis of a combination of: - (i) a non-take or pay component based on actual usage (being a function of distance and gross mass (\$/gtkm) for a Pricing Zone) for recovery of Variable Maintenance Costs; and - (ii) a take or pay component for the Access Rights contracted for under the Access Holder Agreement irrespective of whether the Access Holder uses all or any of the Access Rights where the take or pay component must comprise: - (A) \$/Contracted Coal gtkm for the recovery of Incremental Capital Costs; and - (B) \$/Train KM for a Pricing Zone for the recovery of Fixed Costs. - (b) Notwithstanding a commitment by the Access Holder to pay the take or pay component of the Charge for Access Rights contracted for under the Access Holder Agreement, the Access Holder may be entitled to a rebate of the take or pay component of the Charges paid following the application of Pricing Zone-wide true-up tests and an annual individual reconciliation.